7 Things to Know About Work-Study

 Through the Harward Center, work-study students have the opportunity to work off-campus.
-All of the positions in the Harward center are for work-study students only.
-These positions are community service-centered and often involve local organizations, non-profits, and school programs.
-To learn more about these opportunities, contact the Harward Center, email email@example.com, or call 207-786-6202.
+All positions in the Harward Center are only available for work-study students.
+These community service-centered positions often involve local organizations, non-profits, and school programs.
+To learn more about these opportunities, contact the Harward Center; email firstname.lastname@example.org, or call 207-786-6202.
 The Harward Center is located at 161 Wood St, Lewiston, ME.

 How many hours you work each week will depend on the type of job you get and your employer’s expectations.
 Many student employment positions will allow you to work around your class schedule.
-Students working on campus cannot work more than 20 hours per week when school is in session.
-During full week breaks and summer, students who stay on campus have the opportunity to work more than 20 hours per week.
+Students working on-campus cannot work more than 20 hours per week while classes are in session.
+During week-long breaks and summer students who stay on campus may work up to 40 hours per week.

 3. Pay May Vary

 On-campus jobs vary in qualifications and responsibilities, so the pay will depend on the job that you are hired to do.
-For Bates to comply with the State of Maine minimum wage, all student wages are at a minimum of $12.15 per hour.
-There are very few on-campus positions where students receive pay over $12.15 per hour.
+In compliance with the State of Maine minimum wage, all student wages are set at a minimum of $13.80 per hour.
+There are very few on-campus positions where students receive pay over $13.80 per hour.

 4. Being Awarded Work-Study Does Not Guarantee You A Job

-Many students here at Bates receive either Bates or Federal Work-study in their financial aid package.
+Many students at Bates receive either Bates or Federal work-study in their financial aid package.
 Work-study is not a program, nor does it guarantee you a job.
-All Work-study students must apply for jobs like any other student.
 To apply for jobs, please visit Handshake.
-You can find all on-campus jobs and many off-campus jobs and internships on Handshake.
-When a work-study student writes a cover letter for any on-campus jobs they are applying for on Handshake, they should mention they received work-study in their financial aid package.
-During the first two weeks of classes, supervisors are encouraged to prioritize hiring work-study students if they are equally qualified for the position.
+You can find all on-campus jobs, many off-campus jobs, and internships on Handshake.
+When a work-study student writes a cover letter for any on-campus jobs, they should mention they receive work-study in their financial aid package.
+During the first two weeks of classes supervisors are encouraged to prioritize hiring equally qualified work-study students.

 5. Work-Study Funds Are Not Applied Directly to Your Tuition

 Unlike other types of financial aid, work-study earnings are not applied directly to your tuition and fees.
-Students awarded work-study receive the funds via direct deposit as they earn them, based on hours worked, just like a normal job.
-These earnings are meant to help with the day-to-day expenses that students have and are not meant to cover high costs like tuition and housing.
+Students awarded work-study receive the funds via direct deposit as they earn them based on hours worked, just like a normal job.
+These earnings are meant to help with students’ day-to-day expenses and are not meant to cover high costs like tuition and housing.

-7. Federal Work-Study Earnings Are Removed from Your FAFSA Calculation for the Next Year
+7. Federal Work-Study Earnings Are Removed from Your FAFSA Calculations

 One of the benefits of earning income through a federal work-study position is that those earnings do not count against you when you complete the following year’s FAFSA.
-Be sure to answer the question regarding how much was earned through work-study on your FAFSA accurately.
-If you do not know the answer, you can contact the payroll office for help.
-This does not apply to Bates Work-study students.
+Be sure to accurately answer the question regarding how much was earned through work-study on your FAFSA.
+You can contact the payroll office for help if you do not know the answer.
+This does not apply to Bates work-study students.